-We obtained an understanding of the Manager's and Administrator's processes and controls around revenue recognition and classification of special dividends by reviewing their internal controls reports and performing our walkthrough procedures.
-For the classification of special dividends, we also evaluated the design and implementation of controls.
+We obtained an understanding of the processes and controls surrounding revenue recognition and classification of special dividends by performing walkthrough procedures.

-We agreed all dividends received as noted in the income report to the corresponding announcement made by the investee company.
-We recalculated the dividend income by multiplying the investment holdings at the XD date, traced from the accounting records, by the dividend per share as agreed to an external source.

-Where applicable, we also agreed the exchange rates to an external source.
+For 100% of dividends, we recalculated the dividend income by multiplying the investment holdings at the ex-dividend date, traced from the accounting records, by the dividend per share as agreed to an independent data vendor.
+We agreed a sample to bank statements and, where applicable, we also agreed the exchange rates to an external source.